jmoraispk/DeepMIMO/docs/specs.md

 # DeepMIMO specs
-This folder contains the files that specify how each DeepMIMO version organizes files.
+This specifies how each DeepMIMO version organizes files.

 ## DeepMIMOv4 Spec